jacobmammoliti/boundary-multicloud-demo/README.md

 # HashiCorp Boundary Across GCP and AWS
 This repository contains the Terraform code to deploy the infrastructure for HashiCorp Boundary across Google Cloud Platform (GCP) and Amazon Web Services (AWS).

+> **Note:** This repository is meant to be used for demo purposes only and should not be used in production as is.

 ## Architecture Diagram
 ![boundary architecture](images/architecture.png "Boundary Architecture")